medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 ### Account creation

-before to deploy a hyphe server on vexxhost, you need to create an account.
+Before to deploy a hyphe server on vexxhost, you need to create an account.

 Go to https://secure.vexxhost.com/billing/register.php and fulfill the form